Daniel-KM/Noid4Php/readme.md

 ### To do

-  - [ ] Optimize structure and process, but keep inputs, calls, and outputs.
+- [x] Optimize structure and process, but keep inputs, calls, and outputs.
 - [ ] Seperate creation of noids and management of bindings.
-  - [ ] Use other standard or flat db engines (mysql and simple file).
+- [x] Use other standard or flat db engines (mysql and simple file).
 - [ ] See other todo in the perl or php scripts.
+- [ ] Normalize classes (no false, but null, args, return types, etc.)
+- [ ] Make bin noid as composer
+- [ ] Better xml format and sql table (no reserved root, separate type, date, owner and value, etc.)

 Warning